backupparachute/securetransmit-website/_posts/2025-01-11-how-to-prevent-a-data-leakage.md

 ### 5. Weak Cloud Security

-Many businesses rely on Google Drive, Dropbox, and OneDrive for data storage, but poor configuration—such as files being publicly accessible or shared without restrictions—can lead to unintentional exposure.
+Many businesses rely on Google Drive, Dropbox, and OneDrive for data storage, but poor configuration, such as files being publicly accessible or shared without restrictions, can lead to unintentional exposure.

 ## Why Small Businesses Are at Greater Risk